 Room: Olver Design Building 162

 Any successful building construction project relies on accurate and consistent cost estimates.
 This course provides students with the skills and background to perform construction estimating, bidding, and cost management.
-Lectures will cover quantity take-off from residential and commercial construction documents and then estimating costs for material, labor, equipment, overhead, and profit.
+Lectures will cover quantity take-off from construction documents and estimate costs for material, labor, equipment, overhead, and profit.
 Students are required to prepare and submit a formal bid which details an estimate for a building construction project.
 Furthermore, students will also be introduced to leading construction estimating software utilized in the construction industry.

 - Describe the processes of preparing conceptual, preliminary and detailed estimates.

 - Perform quantity takeoffs and allocate units of work.